aarifsari/Movie_info/README.md

 # BIM308 HW1 — Movie Info Web Application

-## Purpose
-The aim of this assignment is to develop a basic web application using **ASP.NET Web Application (.NET Framework)**.
-The application is designed to list movie information, display details, and provide simple interaction to the user.

 ## Technologies Used
 - **C# / ASP.NET Framework (Web Forms or MVC)**
 - **Visual Studio 2022** development environment